On Tate Acyclicity and Uniformity of Berkovich Spectra and Adic Spectra: Uniformity of Adic Spectra

 \section{Uniformity of Adic Spectra}

-In this paper, an affinoid ring $\A = (\A^{\triangleright},\A^{+})$ is assumed to satisfy that $\A^{\triangleright}$ is an f-adic Tate ring.
-We observe the relation between properties of an affinoid ring and norms on the underlying topological ring in \S \ref{Norms on Affinoid Rings}.
-Using the results, we verify that the example in \S \ref{Negative Facts for Berkovich Spaces} yields examples of uniform affinoid rings whose rational localisations are not uniform in \S \ref{Negative Facts for Adic Spaces}.
+We verify that the example in \S \ref{Negative Facts for Berkovich Spaces} yields examples of uniform affinoid rings whose rational localisations are not uniform in \S \ref{Negative Facts for Adic Spaces}.
 We verify that one of them is an example of a non-sheafy uniform affinoid ring.
+Instead, we give a sufficient condition for the sheaf property stronger than the uniformity in \S \ref{Affirmative Facts for Adic Spaces}.
+We remark that we always assume that the underlying f-adic ring of an affinoid ring is a complete Tate ring.